Chapter 19 Mixture models

 ## rho_u[2,3] 0.17 -0.72 0.73 5 1.34

 The traceplots in Figure 19.15 show that the chains are not mixing at all.
-It seems that the posterior is multimodal, and there are at least two combinations of parameters that would fit the data equally well.
+It seems that the posterior is multimodal, and there are at least three combinations of parameters that would fit the data equally well.

 traceplot(fit_mix_data) +